Dual Degree Policies

 - the JD/MBA with the Quinlan School of Business,

 - the JD/MSW with the School of Social Work,

 - the JD/MA in Political Science with the School of Political Science

 - the JD/MPP with the Master of Public Policy Program

-- and the JD/MA in Comparative Law and Education with the School of Education.
+- the JD/MA with the School of Education

 The Schools of Law, Social Work, Political Science, and Education offer courses on a semester basis while the Quinlan School of Business offers courses on a quarter basis.

 Dual degree students must be admitted to each school.
 Once admitted to the School of Law, students complete their first year law courses before they take courses in the non-law dual school.
 If a student begins coursework at the non-law dual school first, the School of Law will accept credits for non-law courses taken during the summer before their first year of law courses.